I know it was for me…

 Melt the coconut oil over low heat (you do not want the oil to burn or smoke) and remove immediately; before pouring into eggs, make sure it is cool to touch.

 In another bowl, use an electric mixer and beat together eggs, maple syrup, vanilla extract, adding cooled coconut oil.

-Slowly pour wet ingredients into the dry and blend with mixer until batter is smooth, taking care not to overmix.
+Add dry ingredients into the wet (egg mixture) and blend gently with mixer until batter is smooth, taking care not to over-mix.